python-pillow/Pillow/README.rst

 Pillow
 ======

-Pillow is the "friendly" PIL fork, created by Alex Clark.
-PIL is the Python Imaging Library, created by Fredrik Lundh.
+Pillow is the "friendly" PIL fork, by Alex Clark.
+PIL is the Python Imaging Library, by Fredrik Lundh.

 Introduction
 ------------